Yiddishe-Kop/yiddishe-kop-2021/content/articles/the-tex-typesetting-system.md

 This will output a page with "Hello world" in the top left.
 Commands start with a backslash. `\documentclass{...}` defines the formatting for the document.
 In this case we want the formatting called "article". `\begin{document}` tells LaTeX that from here starts the content [kinda like `<body>` in HTML], and that everything up until here was the 'preamble' [like `<head>` in HTML].
 Then comes a line of actual content to write on the page.
 Then the self explanatory `\end{document}`.

 ### Output to PDF
-To generate a PDF, you run the following command:
+To generate a PDF, run the following command:

 ```bash
 latex hello.tex
 ```

 This will generate a `hello.dvi` file [DVI = Device Independant].
-Next you can generate a PDF with this command:
+Now a PDF can be generated with this command:

 ```bash
 dvipdf hello.dvi hello.pdf
 ```

-To be continued...
+### Hebrew Typesetting
+Everything seemed amazing, until I tried to typeset Hebrew.
+Looks like Tex doesn't support RTL & Hebrew out of the box.
+Googling for solutions didn't bring up any usable results, at least for me.
+So if you have any knowledge how to get Tex to behave nicely with Hebrew typesetting, please reach out!